DylanKojiCheslin/linearSystemSolver/README.md

 optional parameter object has:
-"verbose" bool prints console logs of the details of the solution default false, "reduced" bool if the solutions should be in reduced etchelon form default true
+"verbose" bool prints console logs of the details of the solution default false, "reduced" bool if the solutions should return in reduced etchelon form default true

-return a description of the systems solution (or lack of one) in reduced echelon form
+return a description of the systems solution (or lack of one)

 1. the left most non-zero column is the _pivotColumn
 2. the top row/column postion of the _pivotColumn is the _pivot